What does a Air Traffic Control Specialist do?

 Responsibilities:

-- Coordinate with other air traffic control facilities and ground personnel to ensure smooth and safe operations.
+- Coordinate with other air traffic control units and ground support personnel to maintain a smooth flow of traffic.

 Qualifications

-- Bachelor's degree in Aviation, Aeronautical Science, or a related field.
+- Bachelor’s degree in Aviation, Air Traffic Management, or a related field.

-- Certification from the Federal Aviation Administration (FAA) as an Air Traffic Control Specialist.
+- Certification as an Air Traffic Control Specialist from a recognized aviation authority.

 Is becoming a Air Traffic Control Specialist a good career path?